GOP health care bill compared with Obama-era law

 COVERAGE

 Current law: About 11 million people are covered by expanded Medicaid in the 31 states that accepted it.
 Nationwide another 12 million buy private health insurance through government-sponsored markets that offer plans with subsidized premiums.
-National uninsured rate is below 9 percent, a historic low.
+The national uninsured rate is below 9 percent, a historic low.

 GOP bill: Extent of coverage is unknown at this time, as well as its impact on the nation’s uninsured rate.